The Gift of Ancestors

 Buffy rushed to the bathroom as soon as the vision past, unable to keep down her dinner with the evidence of what Faith was being used for.
 She tried to repress her horror at the scene, to focus on what they might learn from it.

-The owners of the shop might have been wizards but it wasn’t an entirely wizarding shopping street, Buffy had spotted a muggle department store through the shop window, it’s window display lit even at night.
+The owners of the shop might have been wizards but it wasn’t an entirely wizarding shopping street, Buffy had spotted a Muggle department store through the shop window, it’s window display lit even at night.
 It hadn’t even been an exclusively wizarding shop.
 Most of the items had failed to give off the signature she recognised in enchanted items, although many of them did, including the polished silver mirror Faith had focused on.
-She spent a while trying to decipher the odd letters she had made out in the window, only to conclude that it had probably said ANTIQUES as a pose to the shops name.
+She spent a while trying to decipher the odd letters she had made out in the window, only to conclude that it had probably said ANTIQUES as opposed to the shops name.

 There was nothing of note to rush to Dumbledore with… even had he still been residing in the school.
 She was left with only one person to help her in unraveling her visions, the man who had so summarily banished her from his presence earlier that evening.
 That, she decided, was what she should be concerned about; not wallowing over something so far in the past, but solving the problems that she faced now.